RafaelSalguero/SFFoodTrucks/README.md

 # SF food trucks

+## Test link

+You can test this app in https://sf-food-trucks.vercel.app/

+## Description

 A small web application written in NextJS that allows the user to search food trucks near in San Francisco